richminchukio/horizn/README.md

 ###### But what shows and when?

 That's a realy good question.
 What shows is only the most important content for the scale and orientation of your device.
-There's about 4 different scenarios (devices sizes, orientations, and states) that have been coded for (covering 12 posibilities, according to my original spec).
+There are 5 different scenarios that have been coded for (covering 12 posibile device sizes, orientations, and states).

 |                    | *ARTICLE OPEN*                                     | *ARTICLE CLOSED*                         |
 |:------------------ |:-------------------------------------------------- |:---------------------------------------- |